 Children are given opportunities to practise their independent phonic application by reading decodable books which are matched to the phase and phonemes they are working on.
+The decodable books children read are Collins Big Cat Phonics which directly match to Little Wandle Letters and Sounds.
+Additional books from Bug Club Phonics are also used to supplement reading.
 In Early Years and Key Stage One, all children are expected to read with an adult at least twice a week either individually or as part of a guided reading group.
 Children who have been identified as working within the lowest 20% of each class will read daily whilst those working below agerelated expectations will read at least three times a week.
 In addition, Reading Ambassadors work with children in Reception and Year 1 to provide extra support and to help them to develop a love of reading.

 Guided reading begins in Reception during the spring term for those children who are blending confidently.
 In guided reading sessions, children focus on developing the skills of decoding, comprehension and prosody.
 Prior to reading books, it is important that phonemes and tricky words which are relevant to the text will need to be recapped.
 Unknown vocabulary is also introduced and explored with the children in order to support their understanding of the text.
 All guided reading sessions follow an agreed structure to ensure consistency in teaching and to prevent cognitive overload in children.
-(See Appendix 1)
+(See Appendices 1 and 2)